raspberrypi/style-guide/style-guide.md

 *   Key Stage – in UK school system, note upper-case letters
 *   keyword – search engine term. *Think about the best keywords to use on your web page*.
 Use key word when referring to a critical word. *She couldn't remember what else he'd said.
 The key word in his last sentence was "bagpipes".*
 *   kids'
 *   kg – kilogram(s).
-Space between number and kg.
+No space between number and kg.
 *   kHz – kilohertz.
 No space between the number and kHz.
 *   kilogram
 *   kilometre
 *   km – kilometre.
-Use a space between the number and km. *We drove 50 km.*
+No space between the number and unit. *We drove 50km.*
 *   kmph – kilometres per hour.
-Use a space between the number and kmph.
+No space between the number and kmph.

 ###L

 *   l – litre.
-Use a space between the number and l. *The barman served drinks in 1 l glasses.*
+No space between the number and l. *The barman served drinks in 1l glasses.*
 *   LA – Los Angeles.
 Use only when space is at a premium.
 *   ladies'
 *   LAN – local area network